Adding content to a document

 If you prefer to add two or more strings, create a new array with the texts.
 For example:

 The ‘text’ key is used in every position of the array for adding the text.
-The bold font type is enabled in the second paragraph only.
+The bold style is enabled in the second string only.

 addList is the method for adding lists to a document:

 - $data, array with the information to add to the list

 - $styleType, for list types: '0', list without styles; '1', unordered lists; '2', ordered lists; or a custom name to use other list types